KevinNourian/Football/README.md

 For this project, I created a separate Jupyter Notebook for the data overview and cleaning part of this report.
 Therefore, this project is comprised of two Jupyter Notebooks:
 1. Data Overview and Cleaning Notebook
 2. The Project Notebook
-We are currently in the Project Notebook which imports the Data Overview and Cleaning Notebook in a later section.
+Open the Project Notebook.
+It will import the Data Overview and Cleaning Notebook.

 # Technical Requirements
 1. Perform Data cleaning, exploratory data analysis and feature engineering.